 This series comprises monographs that gather the proceedings of the annual congresses organized by GREIT – the Group for Research on European and International Taxation.
 These monographs address pressing topics in European and International taxation and aim to foster new scientific developments in those specific areas.

 GREIT is an open initiative, comprising a network of scholars who perform independent research and whose objective is to initiate dialogue on the future of tax law research and stimulate debate between researchers from different areas of law and economics.

 This series emerges as a corollary of the long-standing relationship between IBFD and the Institute for Austrian and International Tax Law of the Wirtschaftsuniversität Wien (Vienna, Austria).

 The books selected for this series are results of the scientific work carried out at the prestigious institute, led by Prof. Dr. Michael Lang (who is also the series editor).
 The series comprises a wide range of scientific writings, including theses, conference proceedings and monographs, emerging as a result of collaborative research projects in international, European and comparative taxation.

 IBFD also publishes other outstanding academic contributions on topics where research and diffusion are considered essential for the international tax community.
 In some cases, the stand-alone publications are the results of high-level scientific conferences or seminars in international, European and comparative taxation.

 World Tax Journal

-This scientific journal, published three times a year, is a platform for first-rate academic research covering international, comparative and regional (e.g. European) taxation from a legal and economic perspective.
+This scientific journal, published four times a year, is a platform for first-rate academic research covering international, comparative and regional (e.g. European) taxation from a legal and economic perspective.
 The journal's authors are drawn from the worldwide community of tax academics in law and economics, policymakers and professionals, as well as IBFD staff.
 A special effort is made to enable young authors to publish their work, provided it meets the editorial standards.